What happens when we are so focused on the sins of others that we lose sight of ourselves?

-He is the way, the truth and the life.
+He is the way, the truth, and the life.
 No one comes to the Father except through the Son.
-(John 14:06) We cannot grow in humility, love and faith if we do not have a proper relationship with Him.
+(John 14:06) We cannot grow in humility, love, and faith if we do not have a proper relationship with Him.

-In saying this it’s like a reverse summary of what we aren’t suppose to do as believers.
+In saying this it’s like a reverse summary of what we aren’t supposed to do as believers.
 True believers of Christ will not focus on the sins of others rather they will focus on their relationship and their personal sins.
 True believers will be attacked and persecuted without just cause from others.
 True believers will not be hypocrites and they will strive to reach out to mankind whether it’s to a fellow believer or not.

 Lastly, true believers will follow Christ and become Christ-like.
 True believers are few.
 Matthew 21:14 “For many are called, but few are chosen.”